 Every Button Setup can have up to 8 different MIDI commands, and a button can toggle between two digital states (each state with up to 8 commands).
 You can also set up to four commands per toggle state to be sent as BLE commands.
 That means you have the option of having up to 16 commands sent via the MIDI Out on a single button.
-In order to add a command, press the big blue plus sign (Android) or the Add button (iOS) in the bottom right of the screen to go to the My Commands Screen.
+In order to add a command, press the big blue plus sign in the bottom right of the screen to go to the My Commands Screen.